blazingworks/react-twemoji-components/README.md

 ## Special Thanks & Sponsors

-- [BlazingWorks](https://blazing.works/) - for funding and maintaining the development of Reggy
+- [BlazingWorks](https://blazing.works/) - for funding and maintaining the development of `react-twemoji-components`
 - [OfficialCRUGG](https://github.com/OfficialCRUGG) - for the idea of `react-twemoji-components`
 - [Twemoji](https://twemoji.twitter.com/) - for the awesome emoji set
 - [DataHub](https://datahub.io/) - for formatting the emoji data into a usable format